40net-cloud/fortinet-oci-solutions/FortiGate/Active-Passive-Single-AD/readme.md

 ## Introduction

 This Terraform template deploys a High Availability pair of FortiGate Next-Generation Firewallis accompanied by the required infrastructure.
-The Template deploys new OCI VCN, with FGv6.4.2 in A/P in a Regional Subnet with Dual Fault domains.
+The Template deploys new OCI VCN, with FGv6.4.2 in A/P in a Regional Subnet Single Availability domains with Dual Fault domains.

 ## Design